kennethnrk/FarmForecast/README.md

 To install the application, follow these steps:

 1. Clone the repository to your local machine
-2. Navigate to the backend directory and install the required dependencies using `pip install -r requirements.txt`
+2. Navigate to the backend directory and install the required dependencies
-3. Start the backend server using `uvicorn main:app --reload`
+3. Start the backend server using `uvicorn index:app --reload`
 4. Navigate to the frontend directory and install the required dependencies using `npm install`
 5. Start the frontend server using `npm start`